Adrien-Courses/R5D11-website/content/user_stories/user_story_points/facteurs_us.md

 > So, story points are an estimate of the effort involved in doing something.
 That estimate should be based on a number of factors, including the volume of work, the risk or uncertainty inherent in the work, and the complexity of the work.
 > But story points are not solely about complexity.

+> Story Points are about effort.
+Complexity, uncertainty, and risk are factors that influence effort, but each alone is not enough to determine effort.

 - La complexité :

 - Risque/Incertitude : est-ce qu'il y a un risque que durant la réalisation de l'US nous découvrons du travail supplémentaire ?